oliverjam/learn-express/README.md

 Express is a minimal framework for building web applications in Node.
 It would be helpful to read the [Express Introduction](https://github.com/oliverjam/express-intro) first.
 This workshop will introduce a few Express features that make building servers easier:

 1. Routing
-1. Dynamic route params
+1. Route parameters
 1. Middleware

 ## Setup

-We'll be building a basic blogging app that lets you submit posts, view a list of all posts, view individual posts, and delete individual postsf.
+We'll be building a basic blogging app that lets you submit posts, view a list of all posts, view individual posts, and delete individual posts.

 1. Clone this repo
 1. Run `npm install` to install dependencies
 1. Run `npm run dev` to start the auto-reloading server

-The only dependencies are Express and Nodemon—everything we'll be using comes out of the box with Express.

 If you open `workshop/server.js` you should see an Express server being created.
 It currently has no routes, so if you visit http://localhost:3000 you'll see a `404` page.